 This proposal recognises sites with advanced metering technology as a distinct and different classification within both the small and large Non Daily metered sectors.

 This proposal does not allocate different levels of RbD error to advanced metered sites versus standard or 'dumb' metering in any sector.
 Presently there is no evidence of differing propensity to theft or other measurement errors.
 Advanced technology meters can still be bypassed, and can still be Shipper-less.
 Advanced technology meters do not presently receive different treatment from an RbD allocation perspective, and our proposal does not change that.

-However "The RbD Allocation Table" as proposed in Modification Proposal 0194 together with this proposal build a foundation upon which new allocation arrangements for advanced metering may be introduced.
+However "The RbD Allocation Table" established by this proposal builds a foundation upon which new allocation arrangements for advanced metering may be introduced in future.